 Though Mullen was looking for the best diet for rheumatoid arthritis, his experience opened up his eyes to the ways that diet can transform health for anyone, and he now strives to spread that message.
 “I always say that food is a zero-risk approach to treating illness,” he says.
 “There’s no downside to having a positive relationship with food.
 There is no illness that will not benefit from a healthy diet, and that’s what I think everyone can take away.”

-Finally Healing from Rheumatoid Arthritis
+Healing Rheumatoid Arthritis Naturally, At Last

 For six months, despite his adherence to Dr. Lipman’s treatment plan — eating the right things, exercising, taking supplements, reducing stress — Mullen didn’t see any results.
 “I kept going back to Frank and saying, ‘I don’t know.
 I’m not feeling any better.
 I still feel like crap.
 In fact, I feel worse now,’” Mullen remembers.
 Every time that Mullen said that, Dr. Lipman would reassure him that he would feel better soon, but that it would take six months.